nikhil767raj/cross-chain-messaging-dapp/README.md

 ## ⚙️ Configuration

 All contract addresses and RPC URLs are hardcoded in `src/App.jsx`.
-**If you deploy your own Receiver contracts, update the `receiver` field for each chain in the `CHAINS` array.**

 **Supported Chains:**

 - Ethereum Sepolia
-- Optimism Goerli
 - Arbitrum Sepolia
 - Base Sepolia
-- Polygon Mumbai

 ---